SFDO-Tooling/CumulusCI/docs/data.md

 ## Sample Data

+Note: Sample Data features are still under active development and may change based on user feedback.

 CumulusCI has easy to use tasks for working with the primary sample datasets used for projects.
 There is a 'default' dataset which would be used in scratch org configuration flows, as well